goodix-ble/.github/profile/README.md

 ## Hi guys 👋

-### Welcome to GOTOBLE ~
+### Welcome to Goodix BLE ~

+- We provide open-source and creative ble projects here
-- **gotoble** means 'go to ble', We hope our projects can help people go to ble , enjoy ble and build more creative ble products ~
+- We hope our projects can help engineers study ble, enjoy ble and build more creative ble products ~

 ### Simple introduction to projects: